Scroll to content

 7. Visitors Policy:

-• Visitors are invited to the school because of a particular expertise or contribution they are able to make eg the School Nurse may be invited to support the lesson on puberty.
+• Visitors are invited to the school because of a particular expertise or contribution they can make, eg, the School Nurse may be invited to support the lesson on puberty.

 • All input to RSHE lessons is part of a planned programme and negotiated and agreed with staff in advance.